department-of-veterans-affairs/vets-api-clients/.github/ISSUE_TEMPLATE/general-feedback.md

 about: For general feedback on the VA API Platform
 ---

-⚠️ Please read before submitting: As this is a public forum, please do not include your VA API OAuth Client ID, VA API OAuth Client Secret, VA API key, or any Personally Identifiable Information or Protected Health Information (Name, Address, Phone Number, Social Security Number, Medical Record Number, etc.) in your report.
+⚠️ Please read before submitting: As this is a public forum, please do not include any sensitive information (such as your VA API OAuth Client ID, VA API OAuth Client Secret, VA API key, Name, Address, Phone Number, Social Security Number, Medical Record Number, etc).

 We are continually striving to improve our process and APIs.
 Your input and feedback ensures we are serving both Veterans and people like you.
 Thank you!